Summit Adolescent Residential Treatment Program for Substance Use Disorders:

 - Community-based activities are arranged to maximize therapeutic outcomes once the members are transitioned into an aftercare setting.

-All youth ages 12 to17 years who are enrolled in behavioral health services and their families are eligible for SUMMIT if, based on the Diagnostic and Statistical Manual (DSM) criteria, they require a residential treatment level of care for substance use.
+All youth ages 12 to17 years who are enrolled in behavioral health services are eligible for SUMMIT if, based on the Diagnostic and Statistical Manual (DSM) criteria, they require a residential treatment level of care for substance use.

 For more information, please contact: